 At the heart of all the support we offer you at college are the Student Support Team, in our brand new Learning Resource and Student Support Centre.
 The role of the team is to guide you and keep an eye on your welfare.
 They will be able to see you about any matters of concern and will also pass on useful information about college events and activities.
 The team is there to assist you with anything you may wish to discuss or need support with during your studies.

-During the year the Student Support Team will be running several events, activities and themed weeks linked to your Tutorial programme.
+During the year the Student Support Team will be running several events, activities and themed weeks.
 This will provide students with the chance to find out about a range of services, cultures and opportunities available to them and forms part of our work to prepare students to take an active role in society.

 Tutoring and Review of Progress